 Shopping and dining

-The third shopping area is located at the outer skirt of the town on the western side.
+The other shopping area is located at the outer skirt of the town on the western side.
 It is the starting point of Route 10 shopping corridor that extends to East Hanover.
 The corridor is home of many major big-box stores.
 Most of those stores are located within East Hanover’s border.

 There are three supermarkets in the town — Shoprite, A&P and Kings.
 Additional specialty food stores such as Kam Man Food – Asian food supermarket, and Whole Foods Market are located in neighboring towns.